Home Improvement Arc

 "… At that speed, it could probably be sold to the kingdom as a means for emergency dispatch, couldn't it?"

-"Ah, no. Just a collision is enough to kill you.
+"Ah, no. Even a single collision would be fatal.
 We almost died a few times ourselves, so I don't think it'll be ready for sale any time soon."

 "… You're lucky to be alive, then."